How To Buy Your First Car

 Finish Filling Out the Loan Information

 Once you have picked out the car and negotiated the price, you will need to pay for your car.
 You can contact your bank with the final details.
 Generally, they will need the title or vehicle identification number to process the loan.
 Additionally, you will need to give them the title once you obtain it from the car’s previous owner.

 If you are securing financing through the dealer, you can work out all the details at the time of purchase.
 However, be sure you are getting a good interest rate, not signing up for any hidden fees, and read the fine print.

 Register Your Car and Transfer the Title

-Once you own the car you will need to get a new title and tags (license plates) for your car.
+Once you own the car you will need to get a new title and tags (license plates) for your car even though the dealer will give you temporary tags.
 You can do this at your local DMV office.
 Most cities have a DMV for driver’s licenses and a different DMV for titles and tags.

 - Don't automatically purchase a new car.
 A car is a depreciating asset, which means it decreases in value over time.
 The biggest amount of depreciation takes place in the first two or three years of a car’s life.
 You can save a lot of money by buying a two or three-year-old car.